Graduate Counselling and Applied Psychology (GCAP) 691

 The purpose of GCAP 691 Methods of Inquiry is for students to understand the nature and purpose of research, evaluation, and various methods of inquiry.
 This course focuses on the theoretical, conceptual, and applied nature of research.
 Students gain information, insight, and experience in proposing, conducting, analyzing, evaluating, and reporting research.
 They also gain understanding about the value of research and evaluation and the role of these in the health disciplines.
 Throughout the course, students are engaged in reflective practice and application of the scholar-practitioner-advocate model as it relates to research.
 Students develop a literature review and work within research teams to gain hands-on research experience proposing, recruiting, conducting, analyzing/interpreting, and disseminating research by completing a mixed-method (qualitative and quantitative) study from start to finish.
 They are also research participants in studies conducted by other research teams in the course.
 Knowledge translation is evident as research teams disseminate their research at the Course Congress, a virtual student conference involving all sections of the GCAP 691 course.

-The course is divided into 13 weekly lessons, structured as follows.
+The course is divided into 13 weeks, structured as follows.

 UNIT 1: Positioning Research in Health Disciplines

 - Week 1 Can’t I just do what I want?

 UNIT 2: Methods of Inquiry